-Real-time Canada, U.S. stock quotes and other major improvements have arrived to Globe Investor
+Real-time Canada, U.S. stock quotes and other improvements have arrived to Globe Investor

 • A new and improved stock screener.

 • Individual stock profile pages provide full price history in a paginated list.
 Data is automatically and dynamically updated in-page.
 A full charting module contains an expanded set of technical analysis filters.
-You'll also find a searchable price history that goes back two years.
+You'll also find a searchable price history that goes back two years, and more detailed analyst estimates and other corporate financial information.

 Many other improvements are still ahead, and we'll alert you to them when they arrive.